Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Conclusion and Discussion

-In this paper, we propose a multi-objective optimization framework, \textit{Multi-FR}, for the fairness-aware recommendation in two-sided marketplaces. \textit{Multi-FR} applies the multi-gradient descent algorithm to generate a Pareto set that contains the scaling factor candidates of each objective.
-Then the Least Misery Strategy is utilized to select the most proper solution from the generated Pareto set by using the Frank-Wolf Solver.
+In this paper, we propose a multi-objective optimization framework, \textit{Multi-FR}, for the fairness-aware recommendation in multi-sided marketplaces, where the final solution is guaranteed to be Pareto optimal.
 To achieve fairness-aware recommendation, four fairness constraints are proposed within the multi-objective optimization framework.
-Experimental results on three real-world datasets show that our method can constantly outperform various corresponding base architectures and state-of-the-art fair ranking models.
-Measurement on different metrics clearly validate the performance advantages of \textit{Multi-FR} on the fairness-aware recommendation and demonstrate the effectiveness of the MOO mechanism.
+We employ the smooth rank and stochastic ranking policy to make our fairness metrics differentiable, thus the fairness criteria can be optimized directly in an end-to-end way.
+Then, \textit{Multi-FR} applies the multi-gradient descent algorithm to generate a Pareto set, where the scaling factors on each objectives are adaptively learned through the Frank-Wolfe Solver without handcraft tuning.
+Finally, the \textit{Least Misery Strategy} is adopted to select the most proper solution from the generated Pareto set.
+Experimental results on three real-world datasets show that our method can constantly outperform various corresponding base architectures and state-of-the-art fairness recommendation/ranking methods.
+Extensive experiments on multiple evaluation metrics clearly validate that \textit{Multi-FR} can largely improve the recommendation fairness with only little drop in terms of the recommendation quality.
+Further analysis demonstrates the effectiveness of the MOO mechanism and the capability of \textit{Multi-FR} optimizing any number of fairness criteria for multiple stakeholders concurrently.